domino-team/docs/openwrt/openvpn.md

 Using OpenVPN in GLi routers
 ========================

-This is the guide to use OpenVPN in GL-AR150 with 2.17-openvpn firmware.
-OpenVPN will be compiled for all GLi routers later.
+OpenVPN client is pre-installed in GLI mini routers GL-AR150, GL-AR300M, GL-MT300N, GL-MT300A from firmware v2.19.

-Download the firmware here: [http://www.gl-inet.com/firmware/ar150/v1/](http://www.gl-inet.com/firmware/ar150/v1/)
+Download the firmware for each devices: http://www.gl-inet.com/firmware/

+The newest firmware maybe put in testing folder: http://www.gl-inet.com/firmware/testing/

-This assumes you have a .ovpn file.
+Note: This assumes you have a .ovpn file.
 If not, read the bottom part of this page and buy one account.

 This guide assumes that you have set up the router properly.